 Each senior will receive four reserved-seating Commencement tickets for family and friends.
 Graduates will be given their tickets following Commencement rehearsal on Thursday, May 2nd.
 Following rehearsal, tickets will be kept at the KCC Information Desk for pick-up.
 Graduates will be able to obtain their tickets at the Information Desk Thursday evening through Saturday morning, but will need to show their college ID to do so.

 Graduates may invite more than four guests to Commencement, although they will only receive four reserved-seating tickets.
 Bridgewater College cannot give out additional reserved-seating tickets.

 The four guests with tickets will be seated in the reserved seating section under the tent on the Campus Mall; other guests will be seated in the open seating area.
 There will also be two sections for handicapped seating.
 One section will be for reserved-seating ticket holders.
 The other section will be an open handicapped seating area.

 In the event of inclement weather, only those guests with reserved-seating tickets will be seated under the tent on the Campus Mall.
 Other guests may watch the ceremony on screens located in the remote viewing locations.
 Tickets are not required for the Baccalaureate Service.

 Remote Viewing Locations

-For the comfort and convenience of our guests, there will be a live video feed of the Commencement program in the Boinott Room in Rebecca Hall and in the Cole Hall Auditorium.
-In case of inclement weather, there will also be video feeds to the Kline Campus Center and Bowman Hall.
+Remote viewing locations will be in the Cole Hall Auditorium, the Boitnott Room in Rebecca Hall, the Main Dining Hall in Kline Campus Center and Bowman Hall.
 Please see the Bridgewater College Baccalaureate and Commencement Campus Map for those locations.

 About Academic Dress